How The Garden Bridge Fell Down: LBC's In-Depth Investigation

 In an interview in 2014, Lumley told me how she dreamed of a new park traversing her beloved river, which harked back memories of the mist-covered mountain gardens of Malaysia, where she lived as a child.

 "I think we're going to see such a huge regeneration, particularly on the north bank," she told Theo.
-"Particularly on this huge and terribly grand area, which has somehow got overlooked by London, which is the south side of the Aldwich, the straight side of the Aldwich, The Strand."
+"Particularly on this huge and terribly grand area, which has somehow got overlooked by London, which is the south side of the Aldwych, the straight side of the Aldwych, The Strand."

 Boris Johnson had wanted the bridge to become his legacy to the capital, the big project that he could call his own.